All Episodes

 You know, over the last couple of days, listening to your show, never once was I offended or insulted by any statements you made.

-What insulted me and offended me and quite frankly made me furious was the comments made by the women of this whole proceeding, those who are hosting it, those were the commentators that reacted to it.
+What insulted me and offended me and quite frankly made me furious was the comments made by the women of this whole proceeding, those who were hosting it, those were the commentators that reacted to it.

-The entire time I listened to Sandra Fluke speak, all I could think of was you are setting every woman in this country back decades.
+The entire time I listened to Sandra Fluke speak, all I could think of was, you are setting every woman in this country back decades.

-How you make it sound like we are incompetent and ignorant and not capable of thinking of a way to take care of ourselves.
+You make it sound like we are incompetent and ignorant and not capable of thinking of a way to take care of ourselves.

-You're smart enough to be accepted into Georgetown law, but you can't think of a way to pay for birth control, as if that's even as important as housing, a roof over your head, clothes for your body, food for your mouth.
+You're smart enough to be accepted into Georgetown law, but you can't think of a way to pay for birth control as if that's even as important as housing, a roof over your head, clothes for your body, food for your mouth.

 You've got to be kidding me.